Our Team

 Alexa DiGiulio

-Data Specialist, Florida Project
+Data Specialist, Virginia

-DiGiulio is the Data Specialist in the Motivational Interviewing Project in Florida.
+Alexa DiGiulio is the Data Specialist in the Motivational Interviewing Project in Florida.
 She has worked over a decade in a variety of positions in the behavioral health, airline and service industries.
 Alexa has her associate degree in business management from West Georgia Technical College.
 She enjoys working out, watching football and using retail therapy to feed her ever growing collection of tennis shoes.
 Alexa resides in LaGrange, GA with her husband Anthony and daughters Oaklynn and Braelynn.

 Lindsey Dixon